 A touch of Aurora Borealis Colors and countless stars dot the night sky in this spectacular photo by Nate Bett.

 Many professional and amateur astrophotographers know that the Keweenaw is the place to go for curating celestial compositions and honing the craft.
 Regardless of the season, the dark skies allow stars and constellations to be at their most photogenic.
 Resident professional dark sky photographer Nate Bett finds that the Keweenaw’s access to not just Lake Superior, but the various rugged landscapes and historical monuments make for dynamic compositions.

 The Keweenaw night sky offers many photographic opportunities.
 This impressive composition was shot by Nate Bett.

 For the night owls feeling more adventurous, grab your camera and seek the lakeshores for the deepest dark nights.
 Peak aurora chasing begins in late October/early November.
 Through your lens, you’ll be able to capture even more unbelievable views than you could imagine.
 Those panoramic views across Lake Superior offer a wide canvas for the rippling greens, blues, and purples of the Northern Lights.

 If you’re new to aurora chasing – here’s the basics:

-For even more insight, incorporate one of Art Monster Media & Keweenaw Mountain Lodge’s ongoing astrophotography classes into your time here.
-This class typically gathers for several hours to go over camera logistics, and then a group night outing to hone your skills with the pros!
+For even more insight, incorporate one of Keweenaw Mountain Lodge's astrophotography or stargazing workshops into your time here.
+The astrophotography class typically gathers for several hours to go over camera logistics, and then a group night outing to hone your skills with the pros!